Trump building plan to ask states for big bucks

-WASHINGTON — The White House will release the principles of Trump’s long-touted $1.5 trillion infrastructure proposal on Monday — a plan which leans on state and private investment as key, driving factors to finance the effort.
+WASHINGTON — The White House will release the principles of President Donald Trump’s long-touted $1.5 trillion infrastructure proposal on Monday — a plan that leans on state and private investment as key, driving factors in financing the effort.

-The administration is expected to present a plan that puts $200 billion in new federal funds into the effort, according to a senior administration official, who briefed reporters over the weekend on condition of anonymity: $100 billion on "incentives" to match state, local, and private investment spending on infrastructure projects and $20 billion for expanding federal loan programs that focus on various kinds of infrastructure (rail, water, transportation).
+The administration's proposal is expected to seek $200 billion in new federal funds, according to a senior administration official, who briefed reporters over the weekend on the condition of anonymity.
+That includes $100 billion on "incentives" to match state, local and private investment spending on infrastructure projects, and $20 billion for expanding federal loan programs that focus on various kinds of infrastructure (rail, water, transportation).

 The administration has pushed for public-private partnerships to spur infrastructure action across the United States, even as NBC News has reported that Trump himself is waffling on the funding idea.

-The current plan, said the official, would also allocate $50 billion for rural infrastructure projects that will be block granted to states, and another $20 billion for "transformative programs" that have an eye towards "next-century-type" infrastructure projects.
-Finally, the administration plan asks that Congress spend $10 billion on a capital financing fund.
+The plan would also allocate $50 billion for rural infrastructure projects to be distributed as block grants to states, and another $20 billion for "transformative programs" that have an eye toward "next-century-type" infrastructure projects, the official said.
+Finally, the administration is asking that Congress spend $10 billion on a capital financing fund.

 "Every federal dollar should be leveraged by partnering with state and local governments and, where appropriate, tapping into private sector investment — to permanently fix the infrastructure deficit," Trump declared in his State of the Union address.